Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/walkthrough.md

 <td>Auto-indentation</td>
 <td>

-Auto-indent is the ability for SyntaxEditor to automatically indent a new line when the Enter key is pressed.
-The default behavior is to indent a new line to the same level as the preceeding line.
+Auto-indent is the ability for SyntaxEditor to automatically indent a new line when the <kbd>Enter</kbd> key is pressed.
+The default behavior is to indent a new line to the same level as the preceding line.

 To override the default behavior, an [IIndentProvider](feature-services/indent-provider.md) service must be registered with the language.